aoitjakima/crusaderlords/readme.txt

-4. Create logical dutchies roughly 3.5 counties in size (Make one duchy 3 and another one 4) Decide the borders of the dutchy based on the counties in the game copy the name of the dutchy into column J
+4. Create logical dutchies roughly 3.5 counties in size (Make one duchy 3 and another one 4) Decide the borders of the dutchy based on the counties in the game Create names your self or do what I do and use a generator, http://www.fantasynamegenerators.com/ Copy the name of the dutchy into column J

 5. Create holding names
-	fill in columns P-V with the holding names in column P suffix the name of the holding with (U)
+	Fill in columns P-V with the holding names
+	In column P suffix the name of the holding with (U)
 		example: bortford(U)

-6. Save off changes as 'provenceDef - <3 letter culture abriviation>' for example 'provinceDef - VIL'
+6. Save off changes as 'provenceDef - <3 letter culture abriviation>' For example 'provinceDef - VIL'